ansible-learnfest/ansible-learnfest-guide/content/10-prepare-environment/_index.md

 - ansible-builder

 If you don't have a system available with these tools, you can launch the "Deploy VS Code Server" from the LearnFest automation controller.
 This will deploy an instance with the Web Version of VS Code pre-installed into your AWS account. `ansible-builder` and `ansible-navigator` are not already installed on VS Code Server.

+You can access your VS Code Server with the following details:

+- FQDN VS Code Server: vscode-&lt;username&gt;.learnfest.ansible-labs.de

+- Password: the one you set in step "Create student environment"